Michaelgwei86/kubernetes/Kubernetes/README.md

 # 5. *DEAMONSETS:*

-Deamonsets are like replicasets which help you run one instance of pods, but it runs one copy of your pod on every
++ Deamonsets are like replicasets which help you run one instance of pods, but it runs one copy of your pod on every node on the cluster.
-node on the cluster.
++ The deamonset ensures that one copy of the pod is always running on every node in the cluster.
-the deamonset ensures that one copy of the pod is always running on every node in the cluster.
++ A use case is if you are deploying a log collecting or monitoring agent.
-A use case is if you are deploying a log collecting or monitoring agent. objects like the kube-proxy and network use deamonsets because they have to run on every node.
++ objects like the kube-proxy and network use deamonsets because they have to run on every node.
 ```sh
 apiVersion: apps/v1
 kind: DaemonSet